Too Much Honey and Self-Glory Are Not Good

 Wisdom rejects self-glorification and embraces humble restraint.

-27 It is not good to eat much honey, nor is it honorable to seek one’s own honor.
+27 It is not good to eat too much honey or to search out one’s own glory.

 Wisdom rejects self-glorification and embraces humble restraint.